-The information system of NAIST (MANDARA system) are provided for the education, the research and the office work of university.
-MANDARA system includes not only the equipment in campus but also users' personal computers/smart phones which are connected to the MANDARA network.
-When you use MANDARA system, you always have to pay attention and effort to keep normality of the system.
+The Information System of NAIST (Mandara system) is provided for the education, research and the administrative activities of the university.
+The Mandara system includes not only the equipment on campus but also users' personal computers/smart phones which also connect to the Mandara Network.
+When you use the Mandara system, you must always pay attention and strive to assist in proper system maintenance.

-If you neglect about the information security or get illegal actions, you will become both of a victim and a perpetrator.
-It means that you would not only get damaged but also get punishment by the law.
-In addition to, you may bother many related people and spoil the reputation of NAIST.
+If you neglect information security or commit illegal acts, you may become both a victim and a perpetrator.
+Not only could you suffer damages, but also possibly legal repercussions.
+In addition to this, you may disturb many people on campus and harm NAIST's reputation.

-You have to take actions for keeping information security and avoid the illegal use.
+You must take precautions to keep up to date on information security and avoid illegal use.